RoboticSpaceExploration/SCI_protobot/README.md

 # SCI_protobot

 This ros package implements control for motors.
 A keyboard is used to teleoperate the motor in Gazebo.
-This directory is currently using ROS 1 (Noetic) tentatively
+This directory is currently using ROS 1 (Noetic).

 ## Package Dependencies